How to measure the effectiveness of performance management

 Step 1 – Do your research and benchmark best practice

 If you are going to objectively assess the quality of your performance management system, an important first step is to understand what ‘excellent’ looks like.
-Spend some time reading the latest research into performance management best practice and look at some case studies of organisations who have succeeded with it.
+Spend some time reading the latest research into performance management trends and best practice and look at some case studies of organisations who have succeeded with it.
 To help with this, we’ve created an eBook on effective performance management which summarises a wide variety of research and case studies into an easily digestible guide.
 You can get it for free here.

 Step 2 – Be clear on your organisation’s goals for performance management